svenbolte/chartscodes/readme.txt

 Requires at least: 5.1
 Tested up to: 5.6
 Requires PHP: 7.4
-Tags: line chart, pie chart, chart, graph, polar chart, doughnut chart, bar graph, horizontal bar graph, absolute, percent, QRCode, IPFlag, webcounter,useragent
+Tags: post-timeline, line chart, pie chart, chart, graph, polar chart, doughnut chart, bar graph, horizontal bar graph, absolute, percent, QRCode, IPFlag, webcounter,useragent
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
-This Plugin provides you an elegent Line Charts, Bar Graph and Pie Charts with multiple designs and colors. ie. Default Pie Chart, Doughnut Pie Chart and Polar Pie Chart.
+Shortcode collection for creating Line Charts, Bar Graph and Pie Charts (normal, donut, polar) with multiple colors.
-It also adds the functionality to output barcodes and qrcodes by use of the shortcodes.
-Flags and Country name and code can be shown by shortcode [ipflag] - visitor info browser and details optional Color palette for charts can be accentcolor with shares or random (colorful light colors) or given values [webcounter] shortcode to gather and display stats about visitors (ip shortened for GRPR compliance) [wp-timeline] shortcodes shows posts in a timeline, paged, filters are category slug list, post type list
+[qrcode] creates qrcodes, [ipflag] shows country name of visitor (IP shortened for GDPR) - visitor info browser and details optional
+[webcounter] shortcode to gather and display stats about visitors (ip shortened for GRPR compliance) [wp-timeline] shortcodes shows posts in a timeline, paged, filters are category slug list, post type list Color palette for charts can be accentcolor with shares or random (colorful light colors) or given values

 == Installation ==
-= Using The WordPress Dashboard =
-* Navigate to the 'Add New' in the plugins dashboard
-* Search for TP PieBuilder
-* Click Install Now
-* Activate the plugin on the Plugin dashboard
 = Uploading in WordPress Dashboard =
 * Navigate to the 'Add New' in the plugins dashboard
 * Navigate to the 'Upload' area
 * Select chartscodes.zip from your computer
 * Click 'Install Now'
 * Activate the plugin in the Plugin dashboard

 == Shortcodes for pies and bars and last post barchart == = Defaults Atts =